 Make, amend or revoke binding death benefit nominations any time by completing a Binding death benefit nomination request.
-If a nominated person is not a beneficiary at your date of death, or if your binding nomination is invalid, the Trustee will treat your nomination as a non-binding death benefit nomination.

 If you have more than one UniSuper account, you can submit a separate valid binding death benefit nomination for each account or submit a single valid binding death benefit nomination to apply to all your UniSuper accounts.